Is It Worth Visiting Big Pit Mining Museum, Wales?

 Yes, Really!

-Big Pit Mining Museum, One of The Best Homeschool Field Trips!
+Big Pit Mining Museum is one of The Best Educational Field Trips!

-As Homeschool field trips go, Big Pit is right up there with The Kennedy Space Centre.
+As field trips go, Big Pit is right up there with The Kennedy Space Centre.

 One of the most fantastic things about Big Pit, and there are many, is that it’s FREE!
 I’m a cheapskate budget traveller, so anything free, particularly if it’s great for the kids, is a winner, but this place was outstanding, fantastic and excellent.
 Want to see more?

-Obviously, it’s not just for the homeschoolers, anyone would enjoy this, so long as you don’t suffer from claustrophobia or any fear of being deep underground in a disused mine, for that is what it is, an actual coal mine turned tourist attraction.
+Anyone should enjoy Big Pit, so long as you don’t suffer from claustrophobia or any fear of being deep underground in a disused mine, for that is what it is, an actual coal mine turned tourist attraction.
 Doesn’t sound much does it?
 But it’s brilliant!

-We were all equiped with helmets and head lights and told to leave anything electrical at the surface.
+We were all equipped with helmets and headlights and told to leave anything electrical at the surface.
 Including cameras and car keys.
-It’s a REAL mine, they’re worried about gas and sparks and all that stuff, it means I’ve no photos from down the pit, unfortunately.
+It’s a REAL mine, they’re worried about gas and sparks and all that stuff.
+This means I’ve no photos from down the pit, unfortunately.

 Where to Stay Near Big Pit

 You could easily visit Big Pit for the day if you were staying in Cardiff, or even close to the Welsh border in England.
-For apartment rentals or holiday lets nearby, try Stayz/VRBO Wales, alternatively use our list of hotels and other vacation lets near Big Pit.
-Those at the start of the list are nearest Big Pit, as you scroll through you’ll be moving further away.
-We hope you find this new feature useful.
+For apartment rentals or holiday lets nearby, try Stayz/VRBO Wales.

-So if you’re in the UK and you’ve got a car, maybe head over to the South Wales valleys and give Big Pit a go.
+So if you’re in the UK and you have a car, maybe head over to the South Wales valleys and give Big Pit a go.
 There is loads more to do around there, my home.
 We were really pleased we went.
 Hope you can get there.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!